Is the McKenzie River Fly Fishing Only?

 The river is known for its variety of fish species, but it is most famous for its steelhead runs.

-The McKenzie River has a wide range of water types ranging from slow moving pools to fast flowing riffles.
-Anglers can find different types of fish in each section, making it important to understand how to best approach the different areas.
-In general, anglers should focus on Targeting steelhead during their runs, which occur in the spring and fall.
+The McKenzie River offers a diverse selection of water conditions, from calm pools to swift riffles.
+Anglers will encounter a variety of fish in each area, so it is crucial to know how to effectively approach them.
+In most cases, anglers should target steelhead during their seasonal runs in the spring and fall.

 Fly fishing on the McKenzie River requires patience and skill as the fish are often wary of lures or bait.
 Anglers should use light tackle with small flies or nymphs that resemble natural food sources found in the river.
 Many anglers also use streamers or wet flies when fishing for steelhead and other species.